Free Website Content - When Something is Free Online

 Linking

-engine placement, and providing a product, service or information
+search engine placement, and providing a product, service

-being that the author resource box that follows the article
+author resource box that follows the article remain

-in exchange for links back to their websites, which they
+syndication in exchange for links back to their websites,

 Ad Revenue

-of charge and generate money from advertising.
-Perhaps they
+free of charge and generate money from advertising.

-sell banner advertising on their website.
-A free product
+Perhaps they sell banner advertising on their website.

-draws web traffic so that the number of visitors seeing
+A free product draws web traffic so that the number

-embedded advertisements.
-When ads are clicked, the software
+When ads are clicked, the software developer earns a

-developer earns a percentage of the revenue paid for serving
+percentage of the revenue paid for serving the advertisement.

 Goodwill Branding / Public Relations

-or information free of charge.
-If the offering is extremely
+service or information free of charge.
+If the offering

 Contact Information